A look at the Hubble speed from first principles: Introduction

-where we have introduced the redshift $z$ via the relation $a = (1+z)^{-1}$, and $H(z)$ is the Hubble parameter, i.e. the rate at which the Universe is expanding at a given time $H(t)\equiv d \ln a/dt$ expressed in terms of $z$, with $H(z=0)=H_0$ today.
+The expansion rate of the Universe sets the scaling of distances with time.
+In a homogeneous and isotropic Universe, described by the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric, $ds^2 = -dt^2 + a^2(t)d\chi^2$ (where we set $c=1$), the comoving distance $\chi$ is related to the evolution of the scale factor $a(t)$ via $d\chi/dz = H^{-1}(z)$, where we have introduced the redshift $z$ via the relation $a = (1+z)^{-1}$, and $H(z)$ is the Hubble parameter, i.e. the rate at which the Universe is expanding at a given time $H(t)\equiv d \ln a/dt$ expressed in terms of $z$, with $H(z=0)=H_0$ today.

-The evolution of the Hubble parameter in turn depends on the cosmological model.
-To highlight this, we rewrite Eq.~(\ref{eq.evdistance}) as
+The evolution of the Hubble parameter depends on the cosmological model, and to highlight this we write:

 where